SujalXplores/modern-face-api/README.md

 // implements nodejs wrappers for HTMLCanvasElement, HTMLImageElement, ImageData import * as canvas from 'canvas';

-import * as faceapi from 'face-api.js';
+import * as faceapi from 'modern-face-api';

 // patch nodejs environment, we need to provide an implementation of
 // HTMLCanvasElement and HTMLImageElement